The Valley of Gwangi: Location shooting

 The film was filmed in Almería and Cuenca, Spain.
 The bullring scenes were shot in Almería's Plaza de Toros and the finale at Cuenca's cathedral.
-Some scenes with dinosaurs like the Pteranodon scene or the fight between the Epanterias and Styracosaurus were filmed in Almería, in Tabernas Desert.
+Some scenes with dinosaurs like the Pteranodon scene or the fight between the Allosaurus and Styracosaurus were filmed in Almería, in Tabernas Desert.
 The unusual rock formations of Ciudad Encantada near Cuenca were used for the forbidden valley.

-Scheer says the director "lost interest in the middle of shooting.
+Schneer says the director "lost interest in the middle of shooting.
 I don't think he enjoyed it.
 He just didn't have his heart in it, when he was halfway through."

 According to Bast, "the director was monumentally stupid.
 Charlie opted for someone who matched his own insensitivity.
 O’Connolly started tampering with the script as they were leaving.
-I thought, 'This is going to be a mess.'"
+I thought, 'This is going to be a mess'."

 Reception

 Box office

-According to Harryhausen "we got trapped in a change of management shuffle at Warner Bros.
+According to Harryhausen, "We got trapped in a change of management shuffle at Warner Bros.
 If only they had publicized it properly!
 They just dumped the picture on the market.
 A lot of people who would have loved it never got a chance to see it, never knew it was playing."